agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 Each cube represents a three dimensional temporal snapshot of the turbulent flow carrying physical information at a particular time.
 The information extracted from the simulation is based on two flow components: a velocity field *U* and static pressure *p*.
 The *U* field (*x*, *y*, *z*), and the scalar *p* are based on the the orientation of the flow (normal direction to the cube).

-We use voxels to represent the 3D cubes as arrays of dimensions `21 × 21 × 21 x 2000 (x_coord, y_coord, z_coord, timestep)`.
+We use voxels to represent the 3D cubes as arrays of dimensions `21 × 21 × 21 x 100 (x_coord, y_coord, z_coord, timestep)`.
 The plot below shows one cube data sample, we visualize each velocity component using heatmaps.

 <!--We feed the information of two velocity components *U_x*, *U_y* and *p* as channels into a 3D Convolution using Pyotch.-->

-In total, the dataset consists of a flow simulation with 100 time steps, this totals 9600 cubes (for each velocity component).
+In total, the dataset consists of 96 simulations each with 100 time steps, this totals 9600 cubes (for each velocity component).

 ![plot](./images/cube_sample/3d_turbulence_cube_channels.png)